pschanely/scoredb/README.md

 # Limitations

 Scoredb is minimalistic and highly specialized; it is intended to just act as one piece of a larger system:
-* Scoredb has no delete or update operation.
+* Scoredb **has no delete or update operation**.
 To remove or change an object, you must build a new index.
 * It stores objects as a flat set of key-value pairs with string keys and numeric values only. (internally, all values are 32 bit floating point values)
 * Scoredb can only respond to queries with lists of identifiers; scoredb's indexes do not provide efficient access to the original field data.
 * Scoredb has no built-in clustering, redundancy, or backup functions.